harrietdarley/harrietdarley/README.md

 - When their answer has been chosen, the button will either turn green or red depending on whether the answer is correct or incorrect.
 If it is incorrect then the correct button will turn green as well.
 The timer will stop.
 - The user is then required to click on the next button to move onto the next question.
 - If the user fails to answer the question in time, the game will automatically move onto the next question.
-- Whilst the game is being played, the user can turn the volume on and off and play and pause the game.
+- Whilst the game is being played, the user can turn the volume on and off and play and the game.
 - They can also read the instructions which explain how to play and decide whether to end the game, when the modal appear the timer will be paused and when they return to the game it will continue.
 - When the user gets to the end of the game their results will be shown and then they can return to the home page by clicking on the home button.